saltyrtc/saltyrtc-client-java/README.md

 Documentation can be found at [https://saltyrtc.github.io/saltyrtc-client-java/](https://saltyrtc.github.io/saltyrtc-client-java/).

-Plase note that instances of this library are not considered thread-safe.
-Thus, an application using more than one thread needs to take care of synchronisation itself.

 ## Manual Testing

 To try a development version of the library, you can build a local version to